postgresml/postgresml/pgml-cms/blog/sudowrite-postgresml.md

 !!! tip

 <p class="center">
-“PostgresML has given us a solid foundation for our product.
+<i>"PostgresML has given us a solid foundation for our product.
 Their RAG extends the capabilities of our LLMs.
-It’s an essential ingredient for us to create tools that help writers create even more amazing stories."
+It’s an essential ingredient for us to create tools that help writers create even more amazing stories."</i>
 </p>

 !!!